AJ Bell review

 You can only sign up for a lifetime ISA if you’re between 18 and 39.
 You can transfer a LISA to AJ Bell from another provider.

 AJ Bell SIPPs

-AJ Bell has a couple of different pension products.
-They’re self invested, which means that you choose what you want to invest your savings into.
-This gives you some freedom, but it does mean that they’re really only suitable if you have investing experience and know what you’re doing.
+AJ Bell has a couple of pension products.
+They’re self-invested, which means you choose what you want to invest your savings into.
+This gives you some freedom, but it means they’re really only suitable if you have investing experience and know what you’re doing.

-AJ Bell’s SIPP lets you choose your own investments.
-It has fewer investment options than the Platinum SIPP, but still a wide choice.
+AJ Bell’s self-invested personal pension (SIPP) lets you choose your own investments.
+It has fewer investment options than the Platinum SIPP but is still a wide choice.
 Some features of this SIPP and the Platinum SIPP include:

 - Invest a lump sum or start with £25 per month